DEMONICCA/Sound-Unleashed/README.md

 > [!NOTE]
 > Description 📝:
-> - Dex2OAT Optimizer is a Magisk module that optimizes Dalvik VM & Dex2OAT to improve Android performance.
-This module aims to speed up application execution and improve the efficiency of the Android system in managing compiled code.
+> - Sound Unleashed unleashes the audio potential of your device by removing safe media volume restrictions and ensuring that the maximum volume is applied consistently every time you boot.
+> - This module makes direct modifications to the `build.prop` file to effect permanent changes.
 <hr/>

 > [!IMPORTANT]